 The sessions are physically demanding so all players must bring plenty to drink, with water being the preferred option.

-We are delighted to announce the Berkshire Hockey 2023/24 Development Centre programme will commence on 8th September 2023.
+For the older age groups, we are delighted to announce the Berkshire Hockey 2025/26 Development Centre programme will commence on 5th September 2025.
 Full details on the programme can be found here.

 Cancellation and Non-attendance